civilKaos82/behavior-drill-add-comments-challenge/README.md

 ## Releases
 ### Release 0: Implement Adding Comments
-Edit only the JavaScript (`application.js`).
-All of the HTML and CSS is provided.
+We'll do the vast majority of our work in the JavaScript file `application.js`.
+HTML is provided in the file `index.html`; don't modify anything inside the `<body>` tag.
+CSS is also provided, and should not be modified.
 Implement the behavior in Figure 1:

 - When the user clicks the *New Comment* button,
   - the button is hidden.